-Despite the real progress that has been made, gender inequalities and gender-based discrimination still remain very prevalent globally.
+Despite the real progress that has been made, gender inequalities and gender-based discrimination still remain very prevalent globally, in all walks of life and in every country.

-Societal gender role expectations towards female and male behavior are reflected in the very functioning of organizations, including organizational cultures, processes, and hierarchies.
+Societal gender role expectations towards female and male behaviour are reflected in the very functioning of organizations, including organizational cultures, processes, and hierarchies.
 Persistent gender inequalities in organizations mirror the structural discrimination women and girls experience in society.
-By way of example, one out of two women worldwide is integrated in the labour market, compared with nine out of ten men1.
-Still, once employed, women, worldwide, only make 77 cents for every dollar earned by men2.
-Women remain in the minority in the governing bodies 3 and other position of power.
-Concurrently, the paid and unpaid labor is unequaly distributed, women and girls dedicating more time than men and boys to unpaid care and domestic works4.
-Finally, according to the estimates of the World Health Organization, almost one out of three women worldwide declares having been the victim of physical or sexual violence during their lives, not to mention the psychological, economic and social forms of violence.
+By way of example, five out of ten women worldwide are integrated in the labour market, compared with nine out of ten men1).
+Still, once employed, women, worldwide, only make 77 cents for every dollar earned by men2).
+Women remain in the minority in governing bodies3) and other position of power.
+Concurrently, the paid and unpaid labour is unequally distributed, women and girls dedicating more time than men and boys to unpaid care and domestic work4).
+Finally, according to the estimates of the World Health Organization, almost one out of three women worldwide declares having been the victim of physical or sexual violence during their lives, not to mention the psychological, economic and social forms of violence5).